Unity-Technologies/ProjectAuditor/Documentation~/Variants.md

 <img src="images/variants.png">

-Note that built-in shaders included only after building the project for the target platform.
+Note that built-in shaders are included only after building the project for the target platform.

 # How to Use
 To view the built Shader Variants, run your build pipeline and Refresh: